Trump reins in major environmental law to speed big projects

-ATLANTA -- President Donald Trump announced Wednesday that he was rolling back a foundational Nixon-era environmental law that he says stifles infrastructure projects, but that is credited with ensuring decades of scrutiny of major projects and giving local communities a say.
+President Donald Trump announced Wednesday that he is rolling back a foundational Nixon-era environmental law that he says stifles infrastructure projects, but that is credited with keeping big construction projects from fouling up the environment and ensuring there is public input on major projects.

+"Together we're reclaiming America's proud heritage as a nation of builders and a nation that can get things done," Trump said.

-Trump was in Atlanta to announce changes to the National Environmental Policy Act's regulations for how and when authorities must conduct environmental reviews, making it easier to build highways, pipelines, chemical and solar plants and other projects.
+Trump was in Atlanta to announce changes to National Environmental Policy Act regulations for how and when authorities must conduct environmental reviews, making it easier to build highways, pipelines, chemical and solar plants and other projects.

 The 1970 law changed environmental oversight in the United States by requiring federal agencies to consider whether a project would harm the air, land, water or wildlife, and giving the public the right of review and input.
-The president said the final rule will promote the rebuilding of America.

-"Together we're reclaiming America's proud heritage as a nation of builders and a nation that can get things done," Trump said.

-Critics called the Republican president's efforts a cynical attempt to limit the public's ability to examine and influence proposed projects under one of the country's bedrock environmental protection laws.
+Critics called Trump's move a cynical attempt to limit the public's ability to examine and influence proposed projects under one of the country's bedrock environmental protection laws.

 "This may be the single biggest giveaway to polluters in the past 40 years," said Brett Hartl, government affairs director at the Center for Biological Diversity, an environmental group that works to save endangered species.